thomas-ryan-crosby/hoa-amenities/TEST_PLAN.md

 ### Step 2.2: Registration Flow
 1. Navigate to https://www.neighbri.com
 2. Click "Register"
-3. On the community search screen, look for an "Access Code" option or field
+3. On the community search screen, search by zip code: `70471`
-4. Enter the access code you received
+4. Select "The Sanctuary" from the search results
-5. Click "Search" or "Join"
+5. Complete the registration form with your second email address (Email 2)

 ### Step 2.3: Complete Registration
 1. Fill out your personal information: